The meeting you keep having

 This is the single most important chart you will show in any leadership conversation about traffic decline.
 Open Google Search Console and compare the last 12 months of data with the prior period.
 You are looking at two metrics: impressions and clicks.

-This is the AI interception signature.
-Google is still showing your pages to searchers (impressions are stable or even rising), but fewer people are clicking through because AI Overviews are answering the query directly on the results page.
+This is the AI interception pattern.
+Google is still showing your pages to searchers (impressions are stable or even rising), but fewer people are clicking through because AI-generated answers are resolving the query directly on the results page.
 Your CTR is falling not because your content is worse, but because the click never happens.

 This pattern is now widespread.
-A major SEO platform 300,000 Google searches and found that when an AI Overview appears at the top of results, the average CTR for organic links drops by 34.5%. an independent CTR study measured a 61% CTR decline (from 1.76% to 0.61%) on queries where AI Overviews appear.
-The top-ranking page specifically sees a 58% lower clickthrough rate when an AI Overview is present (SEO industry data).
+When AI-generated answers appear at the top of results, the average CTR for organic links drops by 34.5% (an enterprise SEO platform, 300,000 searches).
+An independent CTR study measured a 61% CTR decline (from 1.76% to 0.61%) on queries where AI answers appear.
+The top-ranking page specifically sees a 58% lower clickthrough rate when an AI answer is present (enterprise SEO data).

-If this is your pattern, no amount of SEO work will recover the traffic.
-The clicks are being absorbed at the SERP level, above all organic results.
+If this is your pattern, no amount of traditional SEO work will recover the traffic.
+The clicks are being absorbed at the search results level, above all organic results.
 Publishing more content, improving page speed, or building more links does not change the fact that Google answered the question before anyone reached your listing.

 This is an algorithm or indexation problem.
 Google is showing your pages to fewer people, which means something changed in how Google evaluates your content.
 This could be a core update impact, a crawl issue, a penalty, or content quality regression.
 This is where traditional SEO diagnosis applies.